🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 This guide is part of our Shadow Work collection, where we explore emotional healing, shadow integration, and deeper self-awareness practices.

 Have you ever noticed that certain people seem to provoke a strong emotional reaction in you almost instantly?
+Maybe their tone irritates you.
+Maybe their behavior makes you feel small, defensive, or suddenly angry.
+Maybe you leave a conversation feeling confused about why something affected you so deeply.

 If you've ever asked yourself, "Why do certain people trigger you so much?", you are not alone.